cogdog/wp-highlights/README.md

 ### Highlights Mod Content

 Other parts of the top of the home page and and the footer are also configured in the Customizer.
+To include more items on the front, just bump the number listed for Maximum Number of sections (this defines how many "posts" are listed).
 Change the title and the blurb content (which can include HTML):

 ![](images/customize-highlights-mods-top.jpg "Top Section in the Customizer")